EnhancedMind/LuckyNumbersBot/README.md

 - `STATUS` the status of the bot - online / idle / dnd / invisible
 - `GAME` the game status the bot will show. can be changed with a command

-- `configResponsePrefix` keep it alone, only for advanced users

-- `responseNumber` the message that will be sent when message contains a number. starts with `n` due to js limitations
+- `responseNumber` the message that will be sent when message contains a number
-- `responseSum` the message that will be sent when message numbers make this sum. starts with `n` due to js limitations
+- `responseSum` the message that will be sent when message numbers make this sum

 ### Instalation
 To use the project you will need: